 The ex-Blackpool FC player - who was just last month released from jail after being convicted of fraud - scored his side's third goal as Southend won 4-2 at Fleetwood.

-Using it as a mock weapon, he appeared to mime shooting into the stand, much to the anger of the crowd and many on social media, although his manager said the was 'nothing untoward' in the gesture.
+Using it as a mock weapon, he appeared to mime shooting into the stand, much to the anger of the crowd - and many on social media.

 The Southend striker, 26, was playing in just his fourth game of the season, having had his electronic tag removed on Friday.